Muitsonz/scsp-localify/readme_EN.md

 ### Lyrics and Another Part of UI Text Dump
 Set `dumpUntransLyrics` and `dumpUntransLocal2` in `scsp-config.json` to `true`, then open the game.
 The plugin will continuously dump untranslated parts into Json in real time.

+# Runtime texture extracting and replacing
+- Extracting: After checking option `Extract assets of：` and filters in GUI, textures will be extracted to `TextureDump` in the same directory to the program.
+- Replacing: Textures put inside directory `scsp_localify\textures` with exactly same names of extracted will be loaded and replaced automatically.

 # How to build